The compound effect of AI tooling

 I think this matters for how to think about the next few years.
 People who treat AI tools as features they’re adopting in isolation will plateau.
 People who treat AI tools as something the workflow co-evolves with will keep compounding.

 That’s the whole post.
 Five layers.
 Each small.
 The interesting thing is the stacking.
-The stacking is what makes the system feel like an environment instead of a toolset.
+The specific content is mine to write, but the pattern is portable: small layers, each pruned to fit, until the system feels like an environment instead of a toolset.